Voidustries/Poly-EOL/README.md

 ## Future Plans

-- [ ] Add TV Shows from Mobile App OR Desktop App.
+- [ ] Add TV Shows from Mobile App AND/OR Desktop App.
 - [ ] Allow Poly to directly download torrents rather than a external program.
 - [ ] Sync with TheTVDB for Show renaming.
 - [ ] Sync with TheTVDB for meta data.